2004 Abkhazian presidential election: Conduct

 Election law forbade candidates to campaign on 3 October, the day of the presidential elections.
 The 190 polling stations opened 8:00 local time.
 In the afternoon Chief of the Central Election Commission Sergei Smyr announced that more than 120,000 voters had been registered and that by 13:00, more than 40% had voted.
 Head of the Gali district administration Yuri Kvekveskiri announced that there were no more than 15,000 voters in the Gali district.

 Head of the Club for Promoting Political Participation of Voters Nikolai Timakov declared in a press conference that elections had in general been organised well, and that the minor violations witnessed would not affect the outcome of the elections.
 Timakov reported that in the polling stations inspected by the club, members of the law enforcement agencies ensured the safety of voters and that voter lists as well as excerpts from the election law and posters of all the candidates had been attached to the walls.

 Results

+According to the original results published by Central Election Committee published in October, Khadjimba won the election with more than a 52% of the votes.

 According to the official results, Bagapsh received 50.08% of all votes cast (including invalid votes), narrowly crossing the 50% threshold required to avoid a second round.